 Judd, the EMS division manager, says one of the PORT’s biggest roles is connecting clients with harm reduction strategies, which are meant to lessen the negative consequences of drug abuse.
 Dispensing fentanyl test kits and naloxone (an overdose reversal drug commonly known as Narcan) is especially important because of a rise in contaminated and misrepresented substances that can harm users.
 “Ultimately, we like to see the person seek recovery in some manner.
 But we know that some people are just not ready to make that step,” he says.

-The team can also connect clients to rehab.
-The Mountain Area Health Education Center, for example, has set aside a number of beds in its rehab for PORT’s clients.
+The team can also connect clients to further help.
+The Mountain Area Health Education Center, for example, has set aside a number of patient slots to provide ongoing medication-assisted treatment for PORT’s clients.
 And if those clients must wait for a bed to open, says Hubbard, the team provides medication to bridge the gap.
-“We find them a slot with a facility or a hospital and then we safely redose them with suboxone for up to several days, even if it’s in their car or under a bridge,” she says.
+“We find them a slot with a facility or a hospital and then we safely redose them with Suboxone for up to several days, even if it’s in their car or under a bridge,” she says.